 While we suggest that you prioritize real life over social media, taking up a hobby like photography will help you enjoy your time abroad.

-Taking a lot of photos is a fantastic way to get outside of your comfort zone and explore Kunming.
+Taking many photos is a fantastic way to get outside of your comfort zone and explore Kunming.

 The more familiar you get with your surroundings, the more at home you will feel.
 Plus, you’ll have albums full of beautiful pictures to show your friends and family when you’re back home.